linvie/material-color-css/readme.md

   A Dynamic Color theme that maxes out colorfulness at each position in the Primary Tonal Palette.

-## 注意
+## Note

-Material Design [动态颜色程序](https://github.com/material-foundation/material-color-utilities/tree/main) 的 NPM 包已经长时间没有更新，在使用 Rainbow 和 FruitSalad 模板时存在未定义问题，参见[issue](https://github.com/material-foundation/material-color-utilities/issues/137)
+The NPM package of Material Design [Dynamic Color Utilities](https://github.com/material-foundation/material-color-utilities/tree/main) has not been updated for a long time.
+There are undefined issues when using the Rainbow and FruitSalad templates.
+Refer to the [issue](https://github.com/material-foundation/material-color-utilities/issues/137) for more details.

-**解决方案：**
+**Solution:**

-参考 issue 修改模块中的引用 或 采用 `git clone`方式使用本库。
+Refer to the issue to modify the module references or use `git clone` to use this library.